Groundworks/RAD-Development-Teams/Applications/Main.md

 A new developer, familiar with RAD, should be able to discover available work within a few minutes of joining the team.

+Trello allows card comments.
+Generally this should _only_ be used to solicit information to help write an incomplete card.
+For example, a developer may comment on the card requesting more specific information related to the cards feature.
+If the information is not needed by _both_ the product owner and developer, it probably does not belong on the card.